manikandan-ravikiran/HCI_Notes/Test 2/Notes/Lesson 19 (3.6) - Evaluation.md

 1. Qualitative - always useful to improve our interfaces
 2. Quantitative - while always useful, can only arise when we have rigorous evaluations

-Regarding setting:
+Regarding setting: where does it take place.

 1. Lab testing - helps us focus exclusively on the interface early on
 2. Field testing - helps us focus more on the interface in context

 ## Evaluation Design

-1. Define the task
+1. Define the task - very large or very small task.
-2. Define performance measures
+2. Define performance measures - how are we going to measure this.
-3. Develop the experiment
+3. Develop the experiment - How we find user performance on the measures.
-4. Recruit participants
+4. Recruit participants - Ethics
 5. Do the experiment
-6. Analyze the data
+6. Analyze the data - what data tells about performance measures.
-7. Summarize the data
+7. Summarize the data - Informs ongoing process

 ## Qualitative Evaluation

-There are some questions we want to ask in this evaluation:
+There are some questions we want to ask in this evaluation: (Similar to interviews)

 1. What did you like/dislike?
 2. What were you thinking while using this interface?